 Unlike a history of the rich and powerful, that of the Stainforths has the virtue of being about an ordinary Anglo-Saxon family of yeoman stock whose story - by turns heroic and tragic - is woven into the very fabric of our island story.

 Over 30 generations since 1066, the fortunes of the family have risen and fallen, become enriched and then impoverished by disaster; yet their hallmark, as expressed in the family motto 'Non defecit alter', has always been one of survival and recovery.

-In this exceptionally detailed history you may read the stories of soldiers at the Battle of Crecy, the Civil War, Waterloo, Crimea, South Africa, The Somme and the Arnhem; of MP's and Mayors; of clergymen and canons; of butchers and wine merchants; of Keepers of the King's Manor and Royal Housekeepers; of judges and colonial service officers; railway engineers and pioneering aviators.
+This exceptionally detailed history covered the stories of soldiers at the Battle of Crecy, the Civil War, Waterloo, Crimea, South Africa, The Somme and the Arnhem; of MP's and Mayors; of clergymen and canons; of butchers and wine merchants; of Keepers of the King's Manor and Royal Housekeepers; of judges and colonial service officers; railway engineers and pioneering aviators.

-The book contains five photographic plates and the complete family tree, from 1320 to the present day, in seven double-page spreads.
+The book contained five photographic plates and the complete family tree, from 1320 to the present day, in seven double-page spreads.